AlecCode/EmployeeInfoGetter/README.md

 Setup:
 - Install postgres, if postgres is not already installed
-  - Run: brew -install postgres
+  - Run: brew install postgres
 - Install Intellij, if Intellij is not already installed
   - Install community edition from https://www.jetbrains.com/idea/